fDero/trie/README.md

 ##### what those methods does?

 _insert_ :
-    will put the string into the trie without checking if the trie already contains the same string
+    will put the string into the trie without checking if the trie already contains the same string.

 _unique_insert_ :
     will put the string into the trie checking if the trie already contains the same string and evenctually will not insert the string if is already stored.

 _remove_ :
     will remove the string once, if that string will be found, otherwise does nothing.

 _total_remove_:
+    removes the strings every times it will be found, if will be found no string matching, does nothing.

+_search_:
+    returns true if is there any string matching the string passed, otherwise return false.

+_quantity_:
+    returns how many strings matching the passed string the trie actually contains.

+_prefix_:
+    returns an _std::vector<std::string>_ rappresenting every string starting with the passed prefix.

+---

+eMail: francescodero@outlook.it
+Telegram: @fDero